Shippable/docs/sources/ci/webhook.md

 ##Setup

 Before you start, you will need to connect your external entity with Shippable so that we have the credentials to send the payload on your behalf.
-We do this through [account integrations](../platform/integration/overview/), so that any sensitive information is abstracted from your config file.
-Once you add an account integration, you can use it for all your projects without needing to add it again.
+We do this through [integrations](/platform/integration/overview/), so that any sensitive information is abstracted from your config file.

-###Add the Webhook integration to your Account
+###Add a Webhook integration to Shippable

--  Go to your **Integrations** in the left sidebar menu and then click on **Add integration**.
--  Locate **Webhook** in the list of integration types and click on **Create Integration**.
--  Name your integration with a friendly name and enter the webhook URL endpoint where you want to send the payload to in the 'Webhook URL' field.
--  Choose the Subscription which contains the repository to which you want add webhooks.
-Since you're likely a member of many organizations, you need to specify which of them can use this integration.
--  Click **Save**
+- Follow instructions in the [Webhook integration document](/platform/integration/webhook) to add a webhook integration.

 ##Basic config